Code-Institute-Submissions/SOlaCoder005-ba-mi-soro_AugResub/README.md

 - Skeleton
 - Surface

-The **Strategy** and **Scope** plane in the 5PUXD model suggest that consumer trends, needs and competing services should be considered before designing applications.
-Arguably, these factors are essential to identifying the core deliverables of the application and its services being offered.
-It also helps designers clarify the applications’ relevance withing the respective industry and potential market demand.
+The **Strategy** and **Scope** plane in the 5PUXD model suggest that consumer trends, consumer needs and competing services should be considered before designing applications.
+Arguably, these factors are essential to identifying the core deliverables of the application, and its services being offered.
+It also helps designers clarify the applications’ relevance within its respective industry and potential market demand.

 As such, brief market research was conducted to gain insight into competing services (e.g. existing language applications) and user psychographics.
 It also helped identify BMS’ target audience and the perceived objectives (goals) of the site owner and users’ (first-time and re-occurring) who visit BMS.
 This is discussed in more detail below.